CollectQT/quirell/readme-database.md

 # Database

-!!!
-This is out of date as of updating to py2neo 2.X

 ## Architecture

-nodes themselves are 'first class objects', users and posts are represented in the database as nodes.
+nodes themselves are first class objects, users and posts are represented in the database as nodes.
 Creating a new type of first class object is a lot of work and should be avoided at all costs.

-All data attached to nodes must be of format: attribute = 'string'.
+All data attached to nodes must be of format `attribute = "string"`.
 Data to nodes in this way are second class objects.
 If the graph database itself needs to be aware of a value, then it should be a second class object.
 But second class objects should be kept sparse, because of their ability to clash with the contents of the `quirell.webapp.user.User` class.
-Nodes should always have an attribute identifying their 'node_type', currently defined 'node_type's being 'user' and 'post'.
+Nodes should always have an attribute identifying their `node\_type`, currently defined node\_types being `user` and `post`.

     node(
         node_type='user',